 Legal avenues for resolving building disputes are leaving consumers out of pocket.
 We look at your rights and options.

 That’s not the worst of it.
-If you’ve had work done that’s not up to standard, your options for getting it fixed are limited – unless you’ve got deep pockets.
+If you’ve had substandard work done, your options for getting it fixed are limited – unless you’ve got deep pockets.

 When things go wrong with building work, there are 2 main laws that can help you.